jeffpar/pcjs.v1/disks/pcx86/apps/other/wordstar/pcjr/README.md

 [Directory Listings](#directory-of-wordstar-for-pcjr-disk-1) of the double-sided (360Kb) WordStar for PCjr diskettes are provided below.
 The disk images were obtained from [WinWorld](https://winworldpc.com/product/wordstar/for-pcjr).

+It's worth noting that, despite being called "WordStar for PCjr", this version of WordStar appears to work fine on non-PCjr configurations, including the one below, which also has twice the memory (256Kb) that the PCjr supported (128Kb).
+We've taken care to boot [PC-DOS 2.10](/disks/pcx86/dos/ibm/2.10/) for this demo, because it's possible that WordStar for PCjr has some dependencies on that version of DOS (since the PCjr required PC-DOS 2.10 or later).

 We have also included another variation of the WordStar for PCjr binary (`WS.EXE`) on [Disk 1](#directory-of-wordstar-for-pcjr-disk-1), exactly as it was provided to us by a former MicroPro employee.
+It is slightly smaller than the "official" PCjr binary (`WSU.EXE`), but given that both files have dates well past the apparent release date of August 17, 1984, it's not clear to what extent *either* of the programs on Disk 1 can be considered "official".

 {% include machine.html id="ibm5150" %}